About the Journal

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

-Brasiliana does not take any charge for submission, review or publishing of articles.
+Brasiliana is an open access journal and does not charge any fees for submission, review or publication of articles.

 The articles are stored via the National Danish Webarchive (http://netarkivet.dk/in-english/) and backup services of The State and University Library (en.statsbiblioteket.dk).